livingdocsIO/documentation/content/guides/integrations/desknet-to-kordiam-migration.md

 ---
-title: Transition from Desk-Net to Kordiam
+title: Desk-Net to Kordiam Migration
 description: Desk-Net is becoming Kordiam, how to migrate the Livingdocs integration
 ---